arcticmatt/pencil-flip/content/Life-in-Haiku/haikus.md

 ### 12.06.15
 free will red pill the
-blonde girl sits prone, windowsill,
+blonde girl lies prone, windowsill,
 blame the architect

 ### 12.05.15